 In the meantime, even with a nominal clean sweep of the White House, the House and the Senate, Biden and his Treasury Secretary Janet Yellen, the arch-proponents of the “GO BIG!” economy, aided and abetted by veteran socialist Bernie Sanders, Chair of the powerful Senate Budget Committee, and a compliant Federal Reserve, are going to have to work hard to convince the more moderate among Democrat congressmen that the rapidly mounting level of national debt does not pose a systemic risk to the US economy.
 With the $1.9 trillion Covid recovery package already enacted, will time run out for the remaining $4 trillion of fiscal packages to be agreed?
 Markets are hedging their bets that either enough Democrats will lose their nerve and not endorse the measures in full, or that Biden loses control of one or other houses of Congress next year and significantly less than intended is achieved thereafter.
 While such an outcome would take some steam out of the economy, on the other hand it would also ease the pressure on inflation.
 Markets are finding it difficult to work out which matters more.

 Meanwhile in Europe, political arguments with economic consequences are just as critical.
 The position is complicated, however, by the fact that while the 19 countries of the eurozone share a common currency, interest and exchange rate, they have no fiscal union; as for the remaining eight members of the EU, they have neither monetary nor fiscal union.
 And within the eurozone in the context of mutualised debt, repayment obligations and underwriting, despite the agreement to the pan-EU €750bn centralised Covid recovery package (yet to disburse its first euro cent) there remains a fundamental split in attitudes towards fiscal probity between the conservative north (including Germany, the Netherlands, Finland and Austria) and the perceived fiscally incontinent Club Med countries focused on France, Italy (perhaps new prime minister Mario Draghi will change that perception?), and Greece, Spain and Portugal.
+Adding more toxin to an already potent brew, the European Court of Justice is now proceeding against the supreme German court and its ruling last year on the virtual illegality of the European Central Bank’s QE policy.
 Do the various national and supra-national stimulus packages in the new post-Covid order have the long-term power to overcome the inertia of ingrained economic protectionism, a regulatory framework which stifles rather than champions free-market economics, and a debilitating decision-making process based on compromise and fudge and which relies on grinding the opposition into submission, all to produce above-trend growth?